barretoana/selenium-webscraper/README.md

 1. Scrapping web content is fun
 2. Once you understand the structure of the content (how it loads, what is located where) it's pretty straight forward

+If you have any feedback on the code, feel free to open an issue, let's talk about it! :)